mr-beerkiss/frontend-style-guide/css/README.md

 Again: **never nest ID selectors!**

 If you must use an ID selector in the first place (and you should really try not to), they should never be nested.
 If you find yourself doing this, you need to revisit your markup, or figure out why such strong specificity is needed.
 If you are writing well formed HTML and CSS, you should **never** need to do this.

+## Parting Notes

+### Hacks

+Avoid using hacks where possible and only revert to one when it is your absolute last option.
+The problem when you introduce a hack is that you set a standard that makes it okay for other people to use similar hacks.

+If you must, make clear in the code comments why this hack was used and what could potentially be done in future to remove the hack.

+This is particularly important to instances of `position: absolute` and over use of the `z-index` property.

+### Consistency

+Be _consistent_.
+When you're working on code that you didn't write, take some time to look around and determine the style of the code and adapt the changes you are making to reflect the overall style.
+While it is important that these guidelines are followed for _new_ code, there is still older code to maintain and in these instances it is important not to deviate from the code styles that may already be defined in these bits of code.